 Over the years the Cypriot media have avidly followed the futile negotiations for a solution to the Cyprus conflict.
 Although yet another attempt to reach an agreement failed in the summer of 2017, a greater degree of pluralism could be observed in the media debate during these negotiations compared to previous attempts.
 In addition, cooperation between media outlets and journalists from both sides has intensified in recent years thanks to a number of joint projects.
 In October 2017, for example, journalists from both sides published a common glossary in order to avoid sensitive terms and potentially inflammatory statements.

-There was a sharp overall decline in newspaper sales during the crisis.
-Many journalists had their salaries cut and many employees lost their jobs.
+There was a sharp overall decline in newspaper sales during the financial crisis.
+Many journalists had their salaries cut and many jobs were axed.
 Whereas in the past, reporting focused primarily on political issues, nowadays economic reporting also plays a central role.
-The importance of digital media - particularly online news portals and alternative online sources as well as social media such as Facebook and Twitter - has increased in recent years.
-Cypriots generally tend to use the Internet as a primary news source.
+The importance of digital media - particularly online news sites and alternative online sources as well as social media such as Facebook and Twitter - has increased in recent years.
+There is a general tendency in Cyprus to use the Internet as the primary source of news.

 The influence of political parties and the Church on the media is strong.
 The Church owns a share in the TV channel Mega, for example.
 The daily Haravgi has close ties with the Communist Party, as does the radio station Astra.

 Broadcasting in Cyprus was under British influence until well into the 1950s.
 Today southern Cyprus has two state and seven private television channels.
 Audiences tend to prefer the private channels because they broadcast Greek entertainment programmes and series.
 In the north people tend to watch Turkish television, but there is also one Turkish-Cypriot channel and seven private ones.